'Following Yonder Star'

 "The calendars were all a bit different in those days," I explained.
 "And if the wise men set out on their journey in June it would have taken them a few months to get to Bethlehem."
 I decided to pack him off to bed early in case I lost my patience with his inquisitiveness altogether, promising I'd pay a visit to the local library in search of further information.

 "But libraries are like dinosaurs," he protested on his way upstairs, "All my friends have got the Internet now."

 "Well, you'll just have to wait and see what Santa brings won't you?"

 He didn't reply but threw me one of his harrowing glances which told me another elf had just died.
 Ten is an awkward age, too old for fairy tales but not yet ready for harsh reality and if he wasn't careful he wouldn't make it to eleven.

-But by now his thirst for knowledge had intrigued me too.
-What really was The Star of Bethlehem?
+By now his thirst for knowledge had intrigued me too.
+What was the Star of Bethlehem?
 Was it a unique cosmic phenomenon - a sign from God to announce the birth of his only son?
 Or simply a coincidental conjunction of planets as The Encyclopaedia Britannica describes?
 Maybe the scriptures would reveal something enlightening.